Last Updated on by

 It is hard to take Google Cardboard seriously if you are one of those who have seen the Oculus Rift, or other VR headgears already available in the market.

 In essence, the Google Cardboard is just that, a cardboard that you can use to convert your smartphone in a virtual reality device.
-For $15 (For the latest prices and discounts, check here), you get a cardboard phone case, glass lenses, and a mobile app.
+For its price (For the latest prices and discounts, check here), you get a cardboard phone case, glass lenses, and a mobile app.

 Google Cardboard is a simple DIY project.
 The cardboard comes precut and you would need to fold it according to directions.
 Creating the cardboard phone case takes about five minutes.